What the best patio heater or fire pit has

 Know the code.
 Before you begin looking for a patio heater or, especially, a fire pit, familiarize yourself with any local ordinances that might regulate their size, materials or use.

 What is the weather like in your area?
 Patio heaters work best in mild climates.
 If you live in a very cold or windy area, you may need multiple heaters to provide enough warmth.
 Wind can also affect heaters in other ways.
 Propane heaters may be harder to light, and open flames of a fire pit could blow out if the wind is strong enough.
 A high wind also poses a tipping issue for narrow heaters, especially lighter tabletop models.
-If you live in a windy area, it's especially important to choose a patio heater that is heavy and stable, or consider a radiant electric heater.
+If you live in a windy area, it's especially important to choose a patio heater that is heavy and stable, or consider an electric heater.
 The best models have a switch that will automatically shut the heater off if tipped.
 Finally, if it rains frequently in your area, look for a model with a rust-resistant finish.
 If you choose a fire pit, make sure it comes with a cover to keep it from filling with rainwater, or that one is available as an option.

 Do you want to move the heater around?
 Many fire pits -- particularly propane-fueled ones -- are very heavy and will be all but impossible to move once you've set them up.
 Some are intended for permanent installation.
 Smaller, wood-burning fire pits, by contrast, can be moved around the patio or even taken along on trips.
 Tabletop propane heaters are very portable if they use a 1-pound propane cylinder but not when hooked up to a heavy 20-pound propane tank.
 Free-standing propane heaters are usually weighted to keep them from tipping over, so if you want to move yours around, look for a model equipped with wheels.
 Electric heaters are limited to outlet availability, as they must be plugged in.